Latinos, Religion and Campaign 2012

 Most Latino registered voters favor Obama over Romney regardless of their self-reported level of religious attendance.
 However, those who say they attend religious worship services at least once a week are somewhat less likely to support Obama (61%) than those who say they attend either monthly or yearly (73%) or seldom or never (76%).

-party identification.
+Latino registered voters also express a strong affinity for the Democratic Party in their political party identification.
 A majority of Latino registered voters identify with or lean toward the Democratic Party (70%), while 22% identify with or lean toward the Republican Party.
 Identification with the Democratic Party among Latino registered voters has grown since 2004, when 55% of Latino registered voters identified as Democrats and 28% as Republicans.

 About seven-in-ten Latino Catholic registered voters identify as Democrats or lean toward the Democratic Party (71%), while about one-in-five identify with or lean toward the Republican Party (21%).
 And fully eight-in-ten religiously unaffiliated Latinos identify with or lean toward the Democrats (81%), while only one-in-ten are Republicans or lean Republican.
 Latino evangelical Protestants are more divided, with about half identifying as Democrats (52%) and 36% as Republicans.